zengjilie/zengjilie/README.md

 - 👯 I’m looking to collaborate on any exciting projects you have
 - 🤔 I’m looking for help with cloud computing
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I was an industrial designer | I play drums
+- ⚡ Fun fact: I was an industrial designer

-**Main skills**
-- Front-end: React.js
-- Back-end: Node.js | Expess.js
-- Database: SQL | Mongodb
-- App dev: React native